 As the birthplace of the smiley face, barbed wire, the liquid-fuel rocket, the monkey wrench and far more, the central Massachusetts city of Worcester and its environs have a storied history of manufacturing and innovation.
-Now the nonprofit Entrepreneurship for All (EforAll) hopes to build on that legacy by supporting a more diverse group of entrepreneurs than ever before.
-“We are trying to even the playing field by helping groups — like women and people of color — that have had limited access to the support that’s needed to start a business,” says Ike McBride, executive director of EforAll Greater Worcester, which launched in the fall of 2020.
+Now, the nonprofit Entrepreneurship for All (EforAll) hopes to build on that legacy by supporting a more diverse group of entrepreneurs than ever before.
+Launched in 2020, EforAll Greater Worcester has set out to even the playing field by helping groups — like women and people of color — that have had limited access to the resources needed to start a business.

+EforAll targets midsize cities like Worcester because that’s where entrepreneurs can make the biggest impact on the local economy.
+The six-year-old organization runs programs in eight Massachusetts communities and has recently expanded into four other states.
 EforAll’s Accelerator Program is a yearlong course offered twice a year at no cost to participants.
 It begins with an immersive 12-week business training class, followed by nine months of professional mentorship and access to a network of established entrepreneurs.